A unique approach in teaching Social Studies

 Singing- learning songs from a culture

-Writing- even this can be artistic work which we create together, the Athenians valued the power of speech
+Writing- even if this can be artistic work that we create together, the Athenians valued the power of speech

 Poetry- writing poetry e.g. an ode to the river, learning poetry from that era